iinasofia/transcriptomics-R/README.md

      breaks=100, xlim=c(-10,20), main ="Read Count Distribution (before)") dev.off()

-# number of genes with zero counts across all 211 samples
+# number of genes with zero counts across all 211 samples -- this will spit out the info but not save it
 table(AvgCounts>=1)
 table(AvgCounts>=10)
 table(AvgCounts>=100)